On the Uniqueness of Global Multiple SLEs: Multiple Interfaces in Ising and Random-Cluster Models

 \smallbreak

-If $(\graph; v, w)$ is a discrete Dobrushin domain, in the \textit{Dobrushin boundary conditions}, all edges along the arc $(wv)$ are open and all edges along $(vw)$ are free.
-Then, for each vertex $u$ of the medial graph $\graph^{\diamond}$, there exists either an open edge of $\graph$ or a dual-open edge of $\graph^*$ passing through $u$.
+Next, we consider interfaces.
+If $(\graph; u, v)$ is a discrete Dobrushin domain, in the \textit{Dobrushin boundary conditions} for the random-cluster model, all edges along the arc $(v \, u)$ are wired and all edges along $(u \, v)$ are free.
+Then, for each vertex $w$ of the medial graph $\graph^{\diamond}$, there exists either an open edge of $\graph$ or a dual-open edge of $\graph^*$ passing through $w$.
 In addition, we can draw self-avoiding loops on $\graph^{\diamond}$ as follows: a loop arriving at a vertex of the medial lattice always makes a turn of $\pm\pi/2$, so as not to cross the open or dual-open edges through this vertex.
-This loop-representation of the random-cluster model is illustrated in Figure~\ref{fig::FK_loop_representation}.
-The loop representation contains loops and the self-avoiding path connecting two vertices $v^{\diamond}$ and $w^{\diamond}$ of the medial graph $\graph^{\diamond}$ that are closest to $v$ and $w$.
+The loop representation contains loops and the self-avoiding path connecting two vertices $u^{\diamond}$ and $v^{\diamond}$ of the medial graph $\graph^{\diamond}$ that are closest to $u$ and $v$.
 This curve is called the \textit{interface} (the exploration path) of the random-cluster model.

-At the critical point $p = p_c(q)$, this interface is expected to converge to the chordal $\SLE_\kappa$ curve in the scaling limit, with $\kappa$ specifically given by $q$.
-The convergence has been rigorously established for the special case of $q=2$, also known as the FK-Ising model~\cite{ChelkakSmirnovIsing, CDCHKSConvergenceIsingSLE}, in the topology of Section~\ref{subsec::intro_Ising}.
+At the critical point $p = p_c(q)$, this interface is expected to converge weakly in the scaling limit to the chordal $\SLE_\kappa$ curve, with $\kappa$ specifically given by $q$.
+The convergence has been rigorously established for the special case of $q=2$, also known as the FK-Ising model~\cite{CDCHKSConvergenceIsingSLE}, in the topology of Section~\ref{subsec::intro_Ising}.